 Hyperpigmentation: Hyperpigmentation is the most common reason for dark spots forming not just on your lips but on various parts of your body that have been exposed to the sun.
 This can be the result of melasma, which is more common in women than men.
 Hormones play a part in the development of melasma, and you can reduce its effects by taking protective measures against sun exposure.

 Angiokeratoma: Often, dark spots on the lips are classified as angiokeratoma.
-These can form on any mucous-producing body parts, not just the lips.
+These can form on any mucous-producing body part, not just the lips.
 They are typically harmless and only pose an aesthetic concern.
 Although angiokeratomas are perfectly harmless, you may mistake cancerous growths for these harmless spots.
 When in doubt, it is always best to seek medical clarification.

 Allergies: Another common reason you can get dark spots on your lips is due to allergies.
 For instance, you may be allergic to any ingredient in the lip balm you are using.
-When you are sure of a specific trigger, discontinue use of the product and in the future, ensure that the products you use are fresh.
+When you are sure of a specific trigger, discontinue the use of the product and in the future, ensure that the products you use are fresh.
 Products lying around for some time may contain traces of mold, which can trigger an allergic reaction.

-Dehydration: If you frequently find yourself getting less than your eight glasses a day, you may be experiencing dehydration, which leads to dry and chapped lips.
+Dehydration: If you frequently find yourself getting less than eight glasses a day, you may be experiencing dehydration, which leads to dry and chapped lips.
 When that happens, the skin on your lips can start to peel off and form darker scabs or spots.
 Fortunately, all you need to do to resolve the problem is ensure that you stay hydrated.

 Lifestyle habits such as smoking: If you smoke cigarettes, the smoke can burn the skin on your lips, resulting in scars that take some time to heal.
 The dark spots you see are a result of post-inflammatory hyperpigmentation.
 Quitting smoking is the fastest and surest way of letting your lips heal.